EM-GANSim: Real-time and Accurate EM Simulation Using Conditional GANs for 3D Indoor Scenes: Results and Evaluations

 \subsection{Accuracy of our Approach}

-The accuracy of our method is assessed by comparing the simulated received power distributions against standard RT simulations generated using DCEM~\cite{wang2022dynamic} and WinProp \citep{jakobus2018recent} simulators on our validation datasets in Fig.~\ref{fig2} and Fig.~\ref{fig6}.
+The accuracy of our method is assessed by comparing the simulated received power distributions against standard RT simulations generated using DCEM~\cite{wang2022dynamic} and WinProp \citep{jakobus2018recent} simulators on the held-out benchmark scenes in Fig.~\ref{fig2} and Fig.~\ref{fig6}.
 We see that GAN-based tends to have a larger received power MSE than DCEM, which suggests some accuracy degradation while achieving the fastest running time among other methods.
-These heatmaps serve several purposes in supplementing the results: (1) Validation Across Diverse Conditions: These plots demonstrate the model's ability to generalize across different environments by presenting additional scenarios, validating its robustness and adaptability.
+These heatmaps serve several purposes in supplementing the results: (1) Held-out Evaluation Across Diverse Conditions: These plots demonstrate the model's ability to generalize across different environments by presenting additional scenarios, validating its robustness and adaptability.
 (2) Comparative Analysis: The plots include comparisons between the EM-GANSim model predictions and those from benchmark WinProp.
 This comparative analysis highlights the strengths of EM-GANSim in terms of accuracy.
 (3) Visualization of EM Interactions: The heatmaps visually depict the power distribution and signal propagation across different room layouts.
 This visualization aids in understanding how well the model captures physical phenomena such as reflection and diffraction.

-The comparison underscores the enhanced accuracy achieved by incorporating GAN into the RT simulations, highlighting the advantage of the proposed method in capturing the intricacies of EM wave interactions with indoor structures.
+The comparison shows that EM-GANSim preserves the main spatial structure of the received-power maps while achieving substantially faster inference than full ray tracing.
+Unlike conventional machine learning baselines that focus on point-wise prediction, our approach preserves the global spatial structure of electromagnetic fields, which is critical for downstream wireless analysis and planning tasks.
+Although some accuracy degradation is observed relative to DCEM, the generated heatmaps remain broadly consistent with both DCEM and WinProp across diverse indoor scenes.

-These are all new scenes not included in the training dataset.
+These benchmark scenes are held out from both the training and validation sets.
 The average MSE of GAN-based results of the training set is approximately 3 $dbm^2$ and that of the testing set is around 8.5 $dbm^2$.

 In Fig.~\ref{fig3}, we show a histogram distribution comparison of the normalized difference in the scenes in the third row of Fig.~\ref{fig2} (Scene 3).